PennLINC/babs/docs/source/overview.rst

 * New users?
 Check out :doc:`docs of how to install BABS <installation>` and :doc:`example walkthrough <walkthrough>`!
+* Having issues when using BABS?
+Please check out :ref:`BABS GitHub Issues page <https://github.com/PennLINC/babs/issues>` to see if your questions have been covered.
+If not, please create a new issue.
 * Want to contribute to BABS?
 Check out :doc:`docs for developers <developer>`!